 The Science Park Summer Program in Cancer Research (SPCR) provides an authentic research experience for outstanding undergraduate students considering careers in biomedical research.
 This highly competitive program routinely receives over 100 applications for a limited number of slots.
-The 2014 program dates are June 9 - August 15.

 About the Program

 For ten weeks during the summer, SPCR students participate in hypothesis-driven, project-based investigations and attend a weekly lunch lecture series covering topics such as DNA structure and repair, epigenetics, stem cells, signal transduction and apoptosis, and emerging analytical techniques.
 Other activities include social events and tours of the MD Anderson Houston and Bastrop campuses.
 The interns also present a 10-minute talk describing their research results at the SPCR Scientific Symposium held on the last day of the program.
 It is not uncommon for students to make significant research contributions and to earn co-authorship on scientific abstracts and manuscripts.
 SPCR students receive a stipend of $3,500 for the 10 weeks.

 The application deadline for the 2014 summer program has now passed.
 Please check back in November 2014 for information on the 2015 summer program.For additional program details, please contact Chris Contreras at (512) 237-9425 or email@example.com.

 The SPCR is open to undergraduate students pursuing a 4-year degree in science, public health or mathematics and wishing to gain hands-on experience in research.
 Criteria used in selection of interns include college grades, personal statement, relevant laboratory experience, and letters of recommendation from faculty who can assess the applicant's potential for advanced training and success in biomedical research.